-A sneaky starting hole that gently doglegs to the left off the tee box around a row of trees and then gently slides back to the right towards the green.
+A sneaky starting hole that slides left off the tee box around a row of trees and then gently slides back to the right towards the green.
 The green is receptive to woods and long irons for the longer drivers.
 Out of bounds is in play left from 100 yards and in while a sand trap guards the front right of the green.

 A long shot to a sloped green presents a big challenge on the Hammer – especially from the back tees.
 OB runs the length of the hole on the left and a sand trap rests next to the green.
 A par is a good score on this hole.
 A new tee box for ladies makes this hole much more fair.

 Avoid the fairway trap and the greenside trap – both on the left.
 A drive up the hill provides a better view of the green past the 100 yard marker..

 The toughest hole on the course – bring out a big stick off the tee on the “Beast”.
 This hole plays up hill to a difficult green.
 It takes two good shots for a birdie putt.

 A former groundskeeper called the dense trees on the left a “National Forest”.
-A accurate tee shot is required here at the “National Forest” – avoid the trees both left and right.
+A accurate tee shot is required here to avoid the trees both left and right.
 The green slopes from right to left and is protected on the right with a deep bunker.

 Avoid the OB that runs the right side the entire length of the hole.
 A wide fairway invites a big tee shot.
-Head towards the “Courthouse”.
+Head north towards the Courthouse.